ElianMalkin/Central-Limit-Theorem-Dashboard/README.md

 1. Push this repository to GitHub.
 2. Go to [Streamlit Community Cloud](https://share.streamlit.io/).
 3. Create a new app and point it to `app.py`.
-4. After deployment, replace the placeholder link at the top of this README with the real public URL.